PrognosisML/ConvNet-Prostate/README.md

 The other model for simple cancer and non cancer differentiation.

-Results:
+# Results
 ---------

-For four malignancy levels, the accuracy is 51% compared with a random guess of 25%.
+--- ***For four malignancy levels, the accuracy is 51% compared with a random guess of 25%.
-For non cancer and cancer diagnosis, the accuracy is 90%.
+--- For non cancer and cancer diagnosis, the accuracy is 90%.***

 ConvNet-Prostate is open sourced for transparency and academia; however, the data used is propietary.